-Monica Puig made history on Day-8 of the Rio 2016 Olympic Summer Games: She became the first athlete representing Puerto Rico ever to win an Olympic Gold Medal; the first to medal at the Summer Games in 68-years.
-Previously, the island nation had won 8 medals – six bronze and two silver.
-She’s also the first female athlete in Puerto Rico’s Olympic history to find the podium.
+Monica Puig made history on Day-8 of the Rio 2016 Summer Games: She became the first athlete representing Puerto Rico to win Gold; and the first to medal at the Summer Games in 68-years.
+Previously, the island nation had won 8 medals – six Bronze and two Silver.
+She is also the first female athlete representing Puerto Rico to find the podium.
 Amazing accomplishments.
 Incredible story.

-In the Men’s Singles Semifinals, Juan Martin Del Potro extended his improbable Olympic run – defeating 2008 Gold Medalist Rafael Nadal in a 3rd-set tie-break.
-It was Nadal’s first-ever Men’s Singles Olympic defeat, ending the south-paw’s streak at 10-matches.
+In the Men’s Singles Semifinals, Juan Martin Del Potro extended his improbable Rio run – defeating 2008 Gold Medalist Rafael Nadal in a 3rd-set tie-break.
+It was Nadal’s first-ever Men’s Singles defeat at the Summer Games, ending the south-paw’s streak at 10-matches.
 Nadal will face Kei Nishikori in tomorrow’s Bronze Medal match.
 Kei fell in straight-sets to 2012 Gold Medalist Andy Murray in Saturday’s first match on Center Court.

 - (USA) V.Williams/R.Ram def (IND) S.Mirza/R.Bopanna 2-6, 6-2 [10-3]